KleeTec/devm/docs/package_management/specification/directories.md

 Source code of the program.\
 (not present in minimal mode)

-## usr
+## rod

 Read-only data.

-## var
+## work

 Variable data like configurations, game stats and saves.
+Also the working directory from where the binary will be executed.